lemotdesign/one-click-hugo-cms/site/content/post/termite-protection-for-concrete-slab-cut-outs.md

   home when you cut a hole in the concrete slab?
 image: img/termite-protection-concrete-slab-cutout.jpg
 ---
-## Best Termite Treatment for a Cut-out in a concrete slab
+## Best Termite Treatment for a Cut-out in a Concrete Slab

 Whenever a hole or cut-out is made in an existing concrete slab, especially for modifications such as repositioning plumbing, it becomes a potential entry point for termites.

 Ensuring protection at this stage is essential not only for the integrity of your property but also to comply with regulations and achieve proper termite certification.

 ### FMC Homeguard Collars & Protectacote:

 ### The Premier Termite Treatment for Concrete Slab Cut-outs